Bukcheong sajanoreum: History

-It was played in every region in Bukcheog province, but was particularly famous in three towns: Bukcheong-eup, Gaheomyun, Gutangcheon.
+It was played in every region in Bukcheong province, but was particularly famous in three towns: Bukcheong-eup, Gaheomyun, Gutangcheon.
 In this province, people in small towns decorated their own lion masks and would then compete with other lion masks in the region.
 Competitions started in 1930, though poor and/or small teams have since disappeared.
 The winning team was awarded crops as a prize to be used as scholarships, relief for the poor, and for the elderly.

 Procedures

 Before the main event, the young men from small towns would compete with a torch in what was called torch fighting.
 The lion dance starts on the 14th night of the lunar calendar and continues until the next day at dawn.
 The dancers would eventually visit a local wealthy family's house.
 If the lion mask team is invited in, they go to the garden to continue dancing, then into the main room for dancing and eating, and then to the kitchen, and back to the inner garden.
 The room route would then repeat over and over.
 Sometimes small children would grab onto them because it was believed that children would live longer lives if they take hold or get its hair.